rhaining/screensaver-demo/README.md

 # Demo screensaver

+This is a codebase showing off a basic Swift screensaver.

-Working on a blog post to accompany this.
+I wrote up a blog post about it over on [tolar.town](https://tolar.town/posts/2020/04/13/screensavers/).